cl4es/cl4es.github.io/_posts/2021-10-17-Faster-Charset-Encoding.md

 I've also taken a look at some of the encodings in that Top 10 list and seen that at least some of them actually are ASCII-compatible.
 I have a patch for the EUC-JP encoding.

-And finally I think this work should be both impactful, safe and easy enough to get backported to 17u.
-While it ended up improving over the JDK 8 baseline, it also resolves some regressions against 8 - the most baseline of baselines.
+And finally I think this work should be both impactful, safe and easy enough to get backported to at least 17u.
+While it ended up improving over the JDK 8 - the most baseline of baselines - it also resolves some regressions against the same.